Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 12. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected resources.

     > **Note**: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.
-You can move to next task and come back later to check on this.
+You can move to the next task and come back later to check on this.

-    > **Info**: In the recommendation list, you can now see some recommendations flagged as in preview.
+    > **Info**: In the recommendation list, you can now see some recommendations flagged as in the preview.
 They aren’t included in the calculation of your score.
 They should be still remediated so that when the preview period ends, they will contribute towards your final score.

 ### Task 4: Exploring the Inventory capability

-Asset inventory dashboard allows you to get a single pane of glass view to all your resources covered by Microsoft Defender for Cloud.
+Asset inventory dashboard allows you to get a single pane of glass view of all your resources covered by Microsoft Defender for Cloud.
 It also provides per-resource visibility to all Microsoft Defender for Cloud’s information and additional resource details including security posture and protection status.
 Since this dashboard is based on Azure Resource Graph (ARG), you can run queries across subscriptions at a large scale, quickly and easily.

 1. Type **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click to open it.
 From the left navigation pane, under the **General** section, select the **Inventory** button.